For accessibility reasons, the French and English seminar descriptions are now presented on separate pages. View the French descriptions.

 Professor: Knaapen, Loes

-This course is a graduate level seminar within the area of the sociology of health, its main objective will be to examine how medicine and illness are shaped by society, and how society (from social norms to the pharmaceutical industry) is shaped by medicine and illness.
-We will examine these issues from the patient’s perspective, but also examine the knowledge and practices by which medical professionals diagnose and treat disease (or fail to do so).
-The course’s readings are drawn primarily from work within the field of Science & Technology Studies, using socio-historical and ethnographic methods to examine the many ways we understand and intervene in health and illness.
+This course is a graduate level seminar within the area of the sociology of health and medicine.
+Its main objective will be to examine how medicine and illness are shaped by society (from social norms to the pharmaceutical industry), and how society is shaped by medicine and illness.
+The course’s readings are drawn primarily from work within the field of Science & Technology Studies, including articles and ethnographies, to examine how we experience, construct and treat illness.

 SOC 7110 Contemporary Sociological Theories (3 units)